Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Examples, Applications, and Experiments

 In more advanced cases, the user would like to train an LLM-powered agent that solves multi-turn tasks by repeatedly interacting with the environment.
-With \trinity, achieving this is mostly as simple as in the single-turn case, except that the user needs to define and register a multi-turn workflow class (by inheriting the base class \texttt{MultiTurnWorkflow}), where the logic of agent-environment interaction is implemented.
-Listing~\ref{lst:example_multi_turn_workflow} provides one such example for ALFWorld \cite{shridhar2021alfworld}.
+In \trinity, achieving this is mostly as simple as in the single-turn case, except that the user needs to define and register a multi-turn workflow class by inheriting the base class \texttt{MultiTurnWorkflow}.
+Listing~\ref{lst:example_multi_turn_workflow} provides one such example using the ALFWorld dataset \cite{shridhar2021alfworld}.
 For training efficiency, the \texttt{process\_messages\_to\_experience()} method concatenates multiple rounds of agent-environment interactions compactly into an \texttt{Experience} instance consisting of a single token sequence with proper masking, which can readily be consumed by standard RL algorithms like PPO and GRPO.